McMasterCreates/mc-forum/README.md

         Kush: Build API routes for user registration and handle password encryption (e.g., bcrypt).

     Frontend for Registration
-        Nadeem & Haniya: Create the registration form with proper validations.
+        Nadeem: Create the registration form with proper validations.

     Login Backend
         Kush: Create the login endpoint and return JWT tokens for authentication.